Dynamic Model Averaging for Practitioners in Economics and Finance: The eDMA Package: Introduction

-In order to obtain the best forecast as possible, practitioners often try to take advantage of the many potential predictors available and seek to combine the information from these predictors in an optimal way, see \cite{stock_watson.1999}, \cite{stock_watson.2008} and \cite{groen_etal.2013} just to mention a few references.
-In the context of economic applications, \cite{koop_korobilis.2011} and \cite{koop_korobilis.2012}, implement a technique developed by \cite{raftery_etal.2010}, referred to as Dynamic Model Averaging (DMA).
-The original intent of the mentioned article is to predict the output strip thickness for a cold rolling mill, where the output is measured with a time delay.
-Typically, DMA consists of thousands of models based on all possible combinations of the predictors available.
-Furthermore, besides allowing for time--variation in the regression coefficients of each individual model, DMA also allows the relevant model set to change with time as well by introducing a forgetting factor. \cite{koop_korobilis.2011} and \cite{koop_korobilis.2012} argue (very elegantly) that by slightly adjusting the original framework, DMA can be very useful in economic contexts, especially inflation forecasting.\footnote{Specifically, \cite{koop_korobilis.2012} change the conditional volatility formula of \cite{raftery_etal.2010} arguing that their original formula is not suited in the context of economic data.
-Their suggestion proves more compatible with the behavior of economic data such as inflation, see also \cite{dangl_halling.2012} for a similar approach.} \cite{dangl_halling.2012} provide further suggestions on how to improve DMA such that it better suits the nature of economic and financial data.
-The aforementioned authors, also provide a very useful variance decomposition scheme using the output from the estimation procedure to understand which source of uncertainty explains the degree of variation in the observed variable. \cite{byrne_etal.2014}, among others, use the modifications proposed in \cite{dangl_halling.2012} to model currency exchange--rate behavior.
+In order to obtain the best forecast as possible, practitioners often try to take advantage of the many predictors available and seek to combine the information from these predictors in an optimal way, see \cite{stock_watson.1999}, \cite{stock_watson.2008} and \cite{groen_etal.2013} just to mention a few references.
+Recently, in the context of forecasting U.S. and UK inflation, \cite{koop_korobilis.2011} and \cite{koop_korobilis.2012}, implement a technique developed by \cite{raftery_etal.2010}, referred to as Dynamic Model Averaging (DMA).
+The original purpose of the DMA introduced in \cite{raftery_etal.2010} is more oriented towards engineers.
+Particularly, their aim is to predict the output strip thickness for a cold rolling mill, where the output is measured with a time delay.
+DMA consists of many time--varying coefficient regression models formed from all possible combinations of the predictors available to a practitioner.
+Moreover, besides allowing for time--variation in the regression coefficients, interpreting inclusion probabilities of each individual model, DMA also allows the relevant model set to change with time as well through a forgetting factor.
+This way, past model performance receives relatively less weight than current model performance and the estimation procedure adapts better to the incoming data. \cite{koop_korobilis.2011} and \cite{koop_korobilis.2012} argue that by slightly adjusting the original framework of \cite{raftery_etal.2010}, DMA can be useful in economic applications, especially inflation forecasting.\footnote{Specifically, \cite{koop_korobilis.2012} change the conditional volatility formula of \cite{raftery_etal.2010} arguing that the original formula is not suited for the analysis of economic data.} \cite{dangl_halling.2012} provide further suggestions on how to improve DMA such that it can better adapt to the patterns typically observed in economic and financial data.
+The aforementioned authors, also provide a useful variance decomposition scheme using the output from the estimation procedure. \cite{byrne_etal.2017}, among others, use the modifications proposed in \cite{dangl_halling.2012} to model currency exchange--rate behavior.
 We must also emphasize that DMA is not solely limited to these series and can be used in a wide range of economic applications such as: Forecasting realized volatility as well as house, oil and commodity prices.